christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 binary, such as "gift-wrap".

 -*checkbox_multiple:* This type displays a checkbox next to each option value.
-This allows more than one value to be selected for a single template--useful for offering a choice among add-ons or accessories.
+This allows more than one value to be selected for a single template&mdash;useful for offering a choice among add-ons or accessories.

 -*Numeric:* This type displays a field where a number can be entered, for